 Captain Bert Rogers

 Charles H. Townsend

 Documentaries & Film Series

-The National Maritime Historical Society has also partnered with Voyage Digital Media to sponsor documentaries highlighting our common maritime heritage, and the Society is pleased to report that it has received a grant of $200,000 from the H.F.
-Lenfest Fund at the Philadelphia Foundation for its documentary series Sails Over Ice and Seas: The Life and Times of the Schooner Ernestina-Morrissey.
+The National Maritime Historical Society has also partnered with Voyage Digital Media to sponsor documentaries highlighting our shared maritime heritage, and the Society is pleased to report that it has received funding of $275,000 from Harold F. (Gerry) and Marguerite Lenfest and the H.F.
+Lenfest Group for its documentary series Sails Over Ice and Seas: The Life and Times of the Schooner Ernestina-Morrissey.

-We thank Mr. and Mrs. Lenfest for this most generous gift which will allow us to complete production and initial editing of the series.
+We thank Mr. and Mrs. Lenfest for this most generous gift.

 Flight 1549: Miracles on the Hudson